 This is included in the Coalition of Large Ohio Urban Township's legislative priorities for the 132nd GA.
 A township in Fairfield County wished to change a road name in order to aid emergency responders and resolve confusion.
 Despite the fact that this is a township road, the trustees were required to proceed through the County Board of Commissioners.
 Pursuant to R.C. §5541.04, a board of county commissioners, upon petition or on their own accord, may change the name of a township road.
 If a petition is filed for such an action, there is no time frame in the Revised Code whereby a decision of the board must be made.
-In HB 500, the language would require that if a board of county commissioners fails to vote on a petition to change the name of a road within 60 days after the petition is filed with the board of county commissioners, the name shall be deemed changed.
-You have before you written testimony from the Coalition of Large Ohio Urban Townships regarding this provision.
+In Sub.
+HB 500, the language would require that if a board of county commissioners fails to vote on a petition to change the name of a road within 60 days after the petition is filed with the board of county commissioners, the name shall be deemed changed.